marcelobojikian/Cash-House-Frontend-React-Native/README.md

     4. yarn start

 ## How to Use
-    1. Wait for the browser to open the url localhost:XXXXX.
+    1. Write server settings to the .env.example file
-    2. Write server settings to the .env.example file
+    2. Rename the .env.example file to .env
-    3. Rename the .env.example file to .env
+    3. Wait for the browser to open the url localhost:{PORT}.
     4. Read the QR code in your devce.

 ## Issues